theniteshsolanki/Nitesh_MCA_A_StudentAssistant/README.md

 Run the following command to install the required Python packages: pip install customtkinter google-generativeai fpdf PyPDF2

 You will also need a Google Gemini API key.
 Obtain one and replace the placeholder in the code.
 Set up API Key:
 Locate the line in main.py that says: genai.configure(api_key="YOUR_API_KEY")  # Replace with your actual API key

 Replace "YOUR_API_KEY" with your actual Gemini API key.
 Run the Application:
 In the same terminal, run the following command: python main.py

+### I currently have added a free api key which might stop working.
+If faculty want an api key for testing in case the current key actually stopped working they can mail me at theniteshsolanki@gmail.com

-The application window will appear.
+## The application window will appear.
 How to Use the Application:
 Upload PDF: Click the "Upload Notes PDF" button to upload a PDF file containing your notes.
 The text from the PDF will be extracted and placed in the topic entry.
 Enter Topic/Notes: Type your topic or notes directly into the "Enter Topic or Paste Notes..." text entry field.